kaplantm/practice-instagram-clone-backend/readme.md

-Backend for my instagram clone react native practice app.
-Learning more about how to make a REST API.
+Node API backend for my instagram clone react native practice app.
+Learning more about how to make REST APIs.
 API connects to postgres database and includes routes for users, posts and comments.

 Using express, sequelize, bcrypt, jsonwebtoken